alastairpatrick/qos/README.md

 ## qOS

-This is an experimental / hobby RTOS for Raspberry Pi Pico.
+This is an experimental / hobby RTOS for RP2040.
 Its main distinguishing feature is it never disables interrupts or does anything else that would cause priority inversion of IRQs.
+It is also influenced by RP2040's unique SMP architecture.
+I wouldn't have come up with this design for any other MCU.

 It isn't ready for use in other projects.
 I'll update this document if it ever is.